 Pizarro's playing is warm, sympathetic and wholly convincing in offering to us the music of a composer who is not so well known as he should be.
 Or rather, perhaps, he is known as something of a colluding ambassador for the Soviet establishment.
 (It has been suggested that Kabalevsky was Prokoviev's official "minder" after the latter returned permanently to Russia in 1935.)
 In fact, Kabalevsky's music is original, beautiful and very much sui generis.
-Yet there are remarkably few recordings of the sonatas (particularly the first and second), which were composed in 1927, 1945 and 1946.
-Only Alexandre Dossin (on Naxos 8570822) has previously recorded all three; the third has had half a dozen interpreters, while there are no other recorded performances of the Recitative and Rondo (Opus 84) and Four Preludes (Opus 5) than the one under consideration here.
+Yet there are remarkably few currently available recordings of the sonatas (particularly the first and second), which were composed in 1927, 1945 and 1946.
+Alexandre Dossin (on Naxos 8.570822), Christoph Deluze (on Praga 250279), and Murray McLachlin (on Olympia OCD266 & OCD267) have recorded all three; the third sonata has had half a dozen interpreters.
+While there are no other recorded performances of the Recitative and Rondo (Opus 84) than the one under consideration here, the Four Preludes (Opus 5) have also been recorded by Deluze again (Pavane 7513).
 So even were it not for Pizarro's excellence, this would be a good CD to acquire.

 Kabalevsky's is music of real beauty.
 At times redolent of Brahms, at others of Shostakovich, it's still persuasive in its use of endearing melodies, a range of harmonies, an at times teetering atonality, and textures that are spare but suggest fuller, richer worlds.
 Although nowhere near so adventurous as many of his contemporaries, his music is nevertheless original, at times exciting, and goes way beyond mere affability to striking; though its largely diatonic world stops short of being in any way challenging.